 What if this is a security requirement?

-If you have stringent security policies that require IP filtering, we provide the xMatters IP ranges in a machine readable format, available at the links below.
+If you have stringent security policies (or anti-malware software - see below) that require IP filtering, we provide the xMatters IP ranges in a machine readable format, available at the links below.

 This option does come with some caveats, however...